bhavanki/grounds/README.md

 $ java -jar grounds.jar --properties etc/server.properties --single-user
 ```

-Instructions on building a new multiverse will be written in the future.
+Instructions on building a new universe will be written in the future.

 ## Connecting